-In light of what they term an "urgent need" for more effective treatments, a research team led by research fellow Naji Salloum, MD, and George I. Papakostas, MD, director of Treatment-Resistant Depression Studies in the Depression Clinical and Research Program conducted a secondary analysis focused on trial participants who had anxious depression.
+In light of what they term an "urgent need" for more effective treatments, a research team led by former research fellow Naji Salloum, MD, and George I. Papakostas, MD, director of Treatment-Resistant Depression Studies in the Depression Clinical and Research Program conducted a secondary analysis focused on trial participants who had anxious depression.
 As they report in Depression & Anxiety, ketamine was similarly effective in anxious and nonanxious patients with treatment-resistant depression.

 Design of the Trial and Secondary Analysis

 Subjects in the trial were 18 to 70 years old, had a primary psychiatric diagnosis of major depressive disorder and were currently experiencing a major depressive episode.
 Eligible patients also had to be experiencing treatment-resistant depression, defined as <50% response to at least two, but not more than seven, adequate treatment courses of antidepressants.